cibolabs/pixeldriller/README.md

 - Given a list of images, a set of X-Y points, and a buffer, return the zonal stats for the bands in each image about each point

-Please refer to the documentation at _readthedocs_ (TODO: Insert link).
+Please refer to the [documentation](https://pixeldriller.readthedocs-hosted.com).